 Youth Advisory Council

-Congressman Ted W. Lieu (D-Los Angeles County) announced that applications for the 33rd Congressional District’s inaugural Youth Advisory Council (YAC) will be accepted through Dec.
-15. Students will have a chance to meet with a diverse group of peers from their community to discuss issues of importance and consider ways of getting involved locally.
-The YAC will work directly with staff in Rep. Lieu’s office to collaborate on key issues for young people in California’s 33rd district.
+Congressman Ted W. Lieu (D-Los Angeles County) started California's 33rd Congressional District’s inaugural Youth Advisory Council (YAC) in early 2018.
+YAC students will meet with a diverse group of peers from their community to discuss issues of importance and consider ways of getting involved locally.
+The YAC will work directly with staff in Rep. Lieu’s office to collaborate on key issues for young people in California’s 33rd District.
 Students in 9th through 12th grade that live or attend school in the district are eligible to apply.

 - One-page essay explaining why you wish to be a member of the Council

-- Students will be appointed to a two-year term
+- Students will be appointed to a one-year term.

 Please contact Aurelia Friedman at firstname.lastname@example.org or (323) 651-1040.